 Types of Contamination

 - Free Contamination.
 In the case of free contamination (or loose contamination), the radioactive material can be spread.
 This is surface contamination that can easily be removed with simple decontamination methods.
 For example, if dust particles containing various radioisotopes land on the person’s skin or garments, we can clean it up or remove clothes.
-Once a person has been decontaminated, all of the particulate radioactivity sources are eliminated, and the individual is no longer contaminated.
-Free contamination is also a more serious hazard than fixed contamination, because dust particles can become airborne and they can be easily ingested.
-This leads to an internal exposure by radioactive contaminants.
-Although almost all contaminants are beta radioactive with accompanying gamma emission, but there is also the possibility of alpha contamination in any nuclear fuel handling areas.
+Once a person has decontaminated, all particulate radioactivity sources are eliminated, and the individual is no longer contaminated.
+Free contamination is also a more serious hazard than fixed contamination because dust particles can become airborne and easily ingested, leading to internal exposure to radioactive contaminants.
+Although almost all contaminants are beta radioactive with accompanying gamma emission, alpha contamination is also possible in any nuclear fuel handling area.

 - Fixed Contamination.
-In the case of fixed contamination, the radioactive material cannot be spread, since it is chemically or mechanically bound to structures.
+In the case of fixed contamination, the radioactive material cannot be spread since it is chemically or mechanically bound to structures.
 It cannot be removed by normal cleaning methods.
-Fixed contamination is a less serious hazard than free contamination, it cannot be re-suspended or transferred to skin.
+Fixed contamination is a less serious hazard than free contamination and cannot be re-suspended or transferred to the skin.
 Therefore the hazard is usually an external one only.
 On the other hand, it depends on the level of contamination.
-Although almost all contaminants are beta radioactive with accompanying gamma emission, but there is also the possibility of alpha contamination in any nuclear fuel handling areas.
+Although almost all contaminants are beta radioactive with accompanying gamma emission, there is also the possibility of alpha contamination in any nuclear fuel handling areas.
 Unless the level of contamination is very severe, the gamma radiation dose rate will be small and external exposure will be significant only in contact with, or very close to, the contaminated surfaces.
 Since beta particles are less penetrating than gamma rays, the beta dose rate can be high only at contact.
 A value of 1 mSv/h at contact for a contamination level of 400 – 500 Bq/cm2 is fairly representative.

-Respirators with suitable air filters, or completely self-contained suits with their own air supply can mitigate dangers from airborne contamination.
+Respirators with suitable air filters or completely self-contained suits with their air supply can mitigate dangers from airborne contamination.
 Airborne contamination is usually measured by special radiological instruments that continuously pump the sampled air through a filter.
 Instruments that do this are called Continuous Air Monitors (CAM).
 Radioactive particulates in the air collect on the filter, where the activity is measured by a detector placed close to the filter.

 See also: Derived Air Concentration